 Creating your key chains can be done in 4 simple steps:

 - Place your larger washer on top of your wine cork.
 Then stack the smaller washer on top of the larger washer.

 - Take a screw eye hook and screw it into the top of the wine cork through the center of the washers.
 Make sure you screw the hook as far is it will go to prevent it from coming undone with use.

 - Put your split key ring on your eye hook.

 - Take your decorative furniture tack and push it into the center of the bottom of the cork.
 You can do this with a washer underneath or without.
 If the bottom of the cork has some wine stain color on it, and you like the look of that, you can leave off the furniture tack.

-If you want to see a step-by-step video demonstration on how to create these, check out this tutorial from Upcycled Stuff.
+You can see a step-by-step video demonstration on how to create these, check out this tutorial from Upcycled Stuff.
 If you watch the video you will see that we decided to save some money and not add the charm to the bottom.
 Instead we used the furniture tacks to finish the look.